gdexlab/tcp-load-balancer/rfd/001-tcp-load-balancer-design-doc.md

 ### Authentication

 In order to connect to the Load Balancer, mTLS authentication is required.
+The standard go "crypto/tls" library "partially implements TLS 1.2, as specified in RFC 5246, and TLS 1.3, as specified in RFC 8446."
+This project will likely leverage that library.
+Additionally, this design references openssl for generating certificates and keys, which will also support TLS 1.3.
+For simplicity, this project can focus on TLS 1.3, and then a future iteration could include older versions (depending on what clients need to use this load balancer, and what those clients support).
+Clients attempting to connect with an older version of TLS will receive an error response.
 The following actions will be taken to authenticate a client.

 * Client connects to load balancer (LB)
 * LB provides TLS certificate